 The Schellenberg building (home/general store) was demolished in the late 1970's.
-The bar/restaurant presently located at the intersection is the third to occupy the site as a tavern.
-The second tavern/dance hall is a quonset-shaped structure, located just north of the third one, and is currently in a state of disrepair (Obituary of Herman Schellenberg, Port Washington Pilot, 13 April 1922).
+The bar/restaurant (The Hub) presently located at the intersection is the third to occupy the site as a tavern.
+The second tavern/dance hall is a quonset-shaped structure, located just north of the third one, and was currently renovated (Obituary of Herman Schellenberg, Port Washington Pilot, 13 April 1922).